snijderlab/stitch/BatchFiles.md

 ##### ForceGermlineIsoleucine (s)

 With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
 Possible values: `True` and `False`.
-Default is the value in TemplateMatching which defaults to `True`.
+Default is the value in ing which defaults to `True`.

 ###### GapHead (s)